Abu Bakr ibn Umar: Amir al-Muslimin

-Abu Bakr placed his cousin Yusuf ibn Tashfin in charge of Aghmat, and assigned him the responsibility of maintaining the front against the Zenata to the north.
-In a series of campaigns through the 1060s, while Abu Bakr held court in Marrakesh, Yusuf directed Almoravid armies against northern Morocco, reducing Zenata strongholds one by one.
-In 1070, the Moroccan capital of Fez finally fell to the Almoravids.
-Discontent, however, had arisen in the Almoravid ranks, particularly among the desert clans back in the Sahara, who regarded these distant northern campaigns as expensive and pointless.
+Return to the Desert

+Many among the desert clans back in the Sahara regarded the northern campaigns as expensive and pointless.
 The Guddala tribe, who had earlier broken away from the Almoravid coalition, began urging other desert tribes to follow suit.
 After the fall of Fez, feeling Morocco was now secure, Abu Bakr decided it was time to return to the Sahara to quell the dissension in the desert homelands.
 He placed Yusuf ibn Tashfin in charge of Morocco in his absence.
 As was common among the Sanhaja tribes before extended military campaigns, Abu Bakr divorced Zaynab before he left, advising her to marry Yusuf if she needed protection.

 Having quelled the discontent back in the Sahara, Abu Bakr returned north to Morocco in 1072.
 But Yusuf ibn Tashfin had enjoyed his taste of power, and was reluctant to give it up.
-Pushed by his new wife, Zaynab, Yusuf met Abu Bakr in the plain of Burnoose (between Marrakesh and Aghmat) and, by negotiation (rather than force), persuaded him to abdicate the northern dominions to him.
+Pushed by his new wife, Zaynab, Yusuf met Abu Bakr in the plain of Burnoose (between Marrakesh and Aghmat) and with a large outlay of gold, cattle and other gifts persuaded him to leave the northern dominions to him.
 As a courtesy to his former leader, Yusuf kept Abu-Bakr's name on the Almoravid coinage until his death.

-Abu Bakr returned to the Sahara desert to command the southern wing of the Almoravids.
-He launched a new set of campaigns against the dominions of the Ghana Empire in 1076 and is often credited with initiating the spread of Islam on the southern periphery of the Sahara.
-His campaigns are said to have gone as far as Mali and Gao.
+Abu Bakr returned to the Sahara desert to command the southern wing of the Almoravids, raiding the pagan Sudan and perhaps attacking the Ghana Empire, although opinion among historians is divided over whether the Almoravids ever established dominion over their Sub-Saharan neighbors.
+If Ghana was in fact conquered, it was likely done by a son of Abu Bakr, Yahya, in 1076.

-Abu Bakr ibn Umar died in 1087, and his dominions were partitioned among his sons and nephews (the sons of Yahya) after his death.
+Death

-Mauritanian oral tradition claims Abu Bakr was killed in a clash with the "Gangara" (Soninke Wangara of the Tagant Region of southern Mauritania), relating that he was struck down by an arrow from an old, blind Gangara chieftain in the pass of Khma (between the Tagant and Assab mountains, en route to Ghana).
-According to Wolof oral tradition, a Serer bowman named Amar Godomat killed him with his bow near lake Rzik (just north of the Senegal) (Godomat's name apparently originates with this death).
-It goes on to note that Abu Bakr left a pregnant Fula wife, Fâtimata Sal, who gave birth to a son, the legendary Amadou Boubakar ibn Omar, better known as Ndiadiane Ndiaye, who went on to found the Wolof kingdom of Waalo in the lower Senegal river.
+Mauritanian oral tradition claims Abu Bakr was killed in a clash with the "Gangara" (Soninke Wangara of the Tagant Region of southern Mauritania), relating that he was struck down by a poisoned arrow from an old, blind Gangara chieftain in the pass of Khma (between the Tagant and Assab mountains, en route to Ghana).
+His grave is at Maksam in Tagant region, it is 15 km from Quddiya on the outskirts of Tidjikja.
+According to Wolof oral tradition, a Serer bowman named Amar Godomat killed him near lake Rkiz (Godomat's name apparently originates with this death).

+Dating

+Following Ibn Abi Zar, Abu Bakr ibn Umar's death has been commonly dated to 1087.
+This is supported by numismatic evidence, with coins minted in Sijilmassa in Abu Bakr's name until that date.
+Ibn 'Idhari, however, records him dying only 3 years after his return to the desert, sometime in 1075 or 1076.
+The clear exaggerations in Ibn Abi Zar's account are perhaps a reason to view his dates with skepticism, as well as the fact that the campaign against Ghana was possibly led by Abu Bakr's son, Yahya.

+No historian has yet accounted for the ease with which Almoravid historiography has appropriated Ibn Idhari's chronology—this, at the expense of that passed on by Ibn Abi Zar and Ibn Khaldun—at all junctures except the date he provides Abu Bakr's death.